 If your library uses cloudLibrary, there’s an app that works with Android, iOs, Windows, Mac Os, and Kindle Fire Tablets.
 (The Ottawa Public Library has a guide to using Kobos with cloudLibrary here.)

 Once you’ve downloaded the app, follow the instructions—search for your library, and then enter your card number and pin.
 (You can add more than one library, too—as long as you have a library card for both.)

 What if I don’t have a library card?

 Again—all together now!—check with your local library.

 What kind of devices can I read my library ebooks on?

 If you have a smartphone or tablet, start there.
 I found I was getting distracted reading on my phone, so I ended up buying a Kobo Clara HD from Indigo, and I really like it—it’s light and small, but much more similar to print (the screen does light up, so you can read it at night, but depending on your settings it’s not noticeably bright or electronic during the day, plus its “natural light” feature adjusts the light throughout the day, cutting down on blue light—which can keep you awake—as it gets closer to your bedtime.)
 Unlike Kindles, which aren’t compatible with OverDrive in Canada, apart from the Fire, Kobos work well with OverDrive.
 Plus they’re compatible with Pocket, a great app that lets you save articles to read later on your phone or other device.
-(I’m not sure if I would be so keen on my Kobo if I lived in a cloudLibrary city, though—it seems a bit more finicky to use with that service, since you have to connect it to your computer to sync books.)
 But, depending on your reading preferences, library and budget, you definitely don’t need a new device.